 Our mission is to help people create and share the human story

 Gemini began in 1992 by two friends, Nan Cuba and Marylyn Croman, who directed reader’s theater productions at local museums, universities and community centers until officially offering a semester of literature and writing classes under the program name of University Without Walls in the fall of 1995.
-The twelve classes, which served 54 students, were held in Nan’s husband’s law office in the Wells Fargo Bank building on IH-410 and Broadway.
+The twelve classes, which served 54 students, were held in Nan’s husband’s law office in the Wells Fargo Bank building on IH-410 and McCullough.

 In 1996, classes were moved to the Doté Foundation (women’s resource center), a 1930s two-story house in Laurel Heights/Monte Vista.
 Gemini Ink was formally chartered as a non-profit in 1997.
 In 1998, the Writers in Communities program (WIC) was started eventually growing to serve 12 schools, the Cindy Taylor Krier Correctional Treatment Facility, the Ella Austin Community Center, and more.
 That same year, a two-week summer literary festival was launched, which included a Writer’s Camp for Kids.